top of page

 The Area

-Sometimes called “the forgotten dale”, Weardale is sandwiched between Teesdale and Tynedale in the North Pennines AONB.
+Sometimes called “the forgotten dale”, Weardale is sandwiched between Teesdale and Tynedale in the North Pennines National Landscape (formerly AONB).
 The valley is rich in industrial heritage, once having been at the centre of England’s lead mining industry.
 Now, it is a thriving agricultural and tourist destination, with rolling high fells and moors.
 The North Pennines is England’s last true moorland wilderness.

 There’s plenty of wildlife to look for.
 The moors are a haven for curlew, lapwings, Red Kites, skylarks and other moorland birds.
 The area is also one of the few remaining sanctuaries for black grouse and red squirrels.